Maroon Creek Road will reopen in mid-May, 2022.

 Explore Aspen’s Maroon Bells, the most photographed mountains in North America, and discover how a journey through over 300 million years of jagged stone inspires travelers from around the world to Defy Ordinary.
 The Maroon Bells, a series of distinctively bell-shaped, wine-colored peaks towering 14,000 ft. above the pristine, glacial Maroon Creek Valley, offer some of the most spectacular natural views in the world.

-Parking & Shuttle reservations are required May-October, 2021.
-Reservations will be available in April 12, 2021.
+Parking & Shuttle reservations are required May-October.
+Reservations will be available in spring 2022.

 Get out for a Maroon Bells hike with six pet-friendly trails of varying lengths that will guide you to the perfect picnic spot alongside fields of wildflowers and the pristine Maroon Lake.

 Maroon Lake is the anchor to Maroon Bells.
-Arrive by bus, bike or car and this glassy landmark will be the first to greet you.
-The mountainous peaks paired with the lake’s glossy reflection create a breathtaking scene that have manifestly held the title for the most photographed mountains in the country.
-Snap your picture-perfect shot and share it with us by tagging @VisitAspen.
+Arrive by bus, bike, or car, and this glassy landmark will be the first to greet you.
+The mountainous peaks paired with the lake’s glossy reflection create a breathtaking scene that has manifestly held the title for the most photographed mountains in the country.
+Snap your picture-perfect shot and share it with us by tagging @aspenco.

 Top 5 tips to make the most out of your trip to the Maroon Bells.

-Important tips and rules from expert local trail riders to ensure we maintain a respectful right to the great outdoors.
+Important tips and rules from local experts to ensure we maintain a respectful right to the great outdoors.